oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/management/logging/LogCaptureForArchive.md

 </details>

-Here we're using the archive tier at that's the most cost effective for long term data retention, but if you were writing the data to storage on a temporary basis (maybe you are using [Oracle Log Analytics](https://www.oracle.com/cloud/systems-management/log-analytics.html) and have configured it to load the data from storage once a day) then there is no point in using the archive tier as don't want the delay to retrieve the data and as you'd be wiping them every day once they were uploaded you would use the standard tier.
+Here we're using the archive tier as that's the most cost effective for long term data retention, but if you were writing the data to storage on a temporary basis (maybe you are using [Oracle Log Analytics](https://www.oracle.com/cloud/systems-management/log-analytics.html) and have configured it to load the data from storage once a day) then there is no point in using the archive tier as don't want the delay to retrieve the data and as you'd be wiping them every day once they were uploaded you would use the standard tier.

 Let's create our storage bucket.